green726/nvim/README.md

       * Due to the nature of omnisharp's documentation command (will open a blank popup if no docs are present ie hovering on a bracket) it is necessary to check the hovered word against a list of ignored words.
 This list can be found in the autocommands.lua file.
 Please add any desired words to ignore hover-documentation to this list.
 The command also ignores all lines that begin with a "/" (comments)
 #### Unity open in greenvim:
    * Unity can open any file/error in greenvim through the use of a neovim-remote and an exe I wrote in c#.
       * The exe can be found in the folder custom-exe\external-script-editor-exe.
 To set it up you can go into unity -> preferences -> external script editor and in the dropdown select browse and select the .exe file.
-In the external script editor args you then need to place "+$(Line) $(File)"
+In the external script editor args you then need to place
  ## Java support: